avengerandy/RewriteDagger/README.md

 ## CodeRepository

-All codeRepository are implement CodeRepositoryInterface which provide
+All codeRepository is the implementation of CodeRepositoryInterface which provide

 - `getCodeContent(string $path): string`: get code content that corresponds to `$path`.
 - `includeCode(string $codeContent): void`: evaluate `$codeContent`.